joshpayette/remnant2-toolkit/README.md

 ## Roadmap

 - [ ] Add all item info to the item tracker, such as item description and wiki links.
+- [ ] Update Fextralife Wiki links to the new community maintained https://remnant.wiki site.

+## Maybe down the line with support

 - [ ] Add a database of builds that users can browse and search (contingent on enough interest and backers)
+- [ ] Add calculations of armor, resists, etc. for builds

 ## Contributions